jdbedics/dbthandbook/docs/04-skills.md

 ## General Requirements

-Participating in the DBT Skills Class with Jamie is a privilege.
-There is limited availability and it will add significantly to your workload.
+Participating in the DBT Skills Class with Jamie is not guaranteed.
+There is limited availability and it will significantly increase your workload.
 Below are the pre-requisites and responsibilities for participation in the skills class.

 #### Prerequisites for DBT Skills Class
 1. Purchase the <a  href="https://www.amazon.com/DBT-Skills-Training-Manual-Second/dp/1462516998/ref=dp_rm_img_0">DBT Skills Training Manual</a> along with  <a  href="https://www.amazon.com/Skills-Training-Handouts-Worksheets-Second/dp/1572307811/ref=sr_1_1?ie=UTF8&qid=1503937160&sr=8-1&keywords=dbt+skills+training+handouts+and+worksheets+second+edition">DBT Skills Training Handout and Worksheets</a>.